rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	if temperature < 6:
 	   display.scroll("Cold" + str(temperature))

-.. seealso:: Python natively provides a lot of methods_, which makes using strings much easier and saves lot of time (although implementing them on your own initially might be a good programming exercise).
+.. note:: Python natively provides a lot of methods_, which makes using strings much easier and saves lot of time (although implementing them on your own initially might be a good programming exercise).

 .. _methods: https://www.programiz.com/python-programming/methods/string